SVGautham/S.V.Gautham-langgraph-MAT496/README.md

 **Video 3 – Editing State and Human Feedback**
 Learned how to use LangGraph breakpoints to interrupt execution and modify the graph’s state.
 Demonstrated two methods: directly updating the state and using a dedicated human_feedback node for structured interaction.
 Changes made: Used Groq’s "openai/gpt-oss-120b" model and implemented a custom example at the end.
 Code:[Link](https://github.com/SVGautham/S.V.Gautham-langgraph-MAT496/blob/main/Module%203/edit-state-human-feedback.ipynb).

+**Video 4 – Dynamic Breakpoints**
+Learned about the concept of dynamic breakpoints in LangGraph using NodeInterrupt.
+This feature allows conditional interruptions of graph execution based on the current state.
+It demonstrates how to pause execution, inspect and modify the state after an interrupt, and then resume the graph with the updated state — enabling human-in-the-loop workflows for approval, debugging, and live editing.
+Changes made: Implemented a custom example at the end.
+Code:[Link](https://github.com/SVGautham/S.V.Gautham-langgraph-MAT496/blob/main/Module%203/dynamic-breakpoints.ipynb).